The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Detection

 \subsubsection{CPU real-time methods}

-Although state-of-the-art face detectors have achieved great success in accuracy, their efficiency is not enough in real-world applications, especially on non-GPU devices.
+Although state-of-the-art face detectors have achieved great success in accuracy, their efficiency is not enough for real-world applications, especially on non-GPU devices.
 According to the demand of inference speed on CPU, we collect the CPU real-time face detectors~\cite{2016stn,Zhang2017Faceboxes,Zhang2018DCFPN,pcn,2019fldet,ZENG2019PPN,xu2019centerface,deng2020retinaface} here for convenient retrieval.
 These detectors are able to run at least 20 frames per second (FPS) on a single CPU with VGA-resolution input images.
-Table~\ref{cpu_detection} shows the running efficiency of them.

-Usually, the convolution operation consumes more time when the input size or channel gets larger.
-To speed up, the lightweight backbone~\cite{deng2020retinaface,deng2020retinaface} and rapidly digested convolutional layer~\cite{Zhang2017Faceboxes,Zhang2018DCFPN} are the common practice concerning to the network architecture.
-Knowledge distillation is another choice to boost the performance of lightweight face detectors~\cite{2019fbi}.
-Moreover, region-of-interest (RoI) convolution~\cite{2016stn} was introduced to calculate the convolution only on the RoI region.
+We provide a table in the supplemental material which shows the running efficiency of them, among which the lightweight backbone~\cite{xu2019centerface,deng2020retinaface}, rapidly digested convolutional layer~\cite{Zhang2017Faceboxes,Zhang2018DCFPN}, knowledge distillation~\cite{2019fbi} and region-of-interest (RoI) convolution~\cite{2016stn} are the common practices.